 County Bridge Program

-The County has received approximately $15 million in federal funding, Highway Bridge Program Funds, to replace five bridges and rehabilitate another in various parts of Marin County.
+The County has received approximately $15 million in federal funding, Highway Bridge Program Funds, to replace/rehabilitate five bridges in various parts of Marin County.
 The funding is administered through the Caltrans Local Assistance Program.

 These federal grant funds will be used to conduct environmental studies, perform public outreach, secure permits, perform right-of-way services, develop engineering plans, and to construct each of these bridges.